 LITHIUM VS LEAD-ACID BATTERIES OVERVIEW

-Electric powered material handling product are growing heavily in market share in the past 10 years with a strong push due to E-Commerce and the growth of warehousing vs. decentralized storage.
+Electric powered material handling products are growing heavily in market share in the past 10 years with a strong push due to E-Commerce and the growth of warehousing vs. decentralized storage.
 In the past all of these trucks have been powered by some sort of Lead acid battery, Gel Battery or AGM Battery.
-In the recent years, Li-Ion became more and more cost efficient as played a stronger role in the development and purchase strategy of manufacturers and customers.
+In the recent years, Li-Ion became more and more cost efficient as it played a stronger role in the development and purchase strategy of manufacturers and customers.

 With a difference in chemistry between those two battery types come differences in performance and cost.
 While both lithium-ion and lead acid battery options can be effective storage solutions, here’s how they stack up when compared head to head in key categories: